Karmele Marchante: Trajectory

 Regarding her feminist and research aspects, in 1994 she founded the group El Club de las 25, which brings together women from different sectors for the active struggle in feminism.
 At this time, Marchante combined her work as a journalist with a stay in Washington D. C. thanks to a Fulbright scholarship, and another later at the University of Debrecen, in Hungary.

 In 1997, she arrived at Tómbola, where she held a chair for 7 years.
 She focused her career on television, and her popularity grew exponentially, including making advertising spots, participating in reality shows, and giving paid interviews.
 Tómbola was a novel format in Spain, in which several journalists would focus–sometimes in a reproachful tone and with an aggressive attitude–on aspects of the interviewed person's private life.
 This type of program, controversial in content and form, was subsequently imitated by all the networks.
-The verbal confrontations between Marchante and Jess Marias (author of the then famous phrase "que te calles Karmele!"), one of her colleagues on the set, became famous.
+The verbal confrontations between Marchante and Jesús Mariñas (author of the then famous phrase "que te calles Karmele!"), one of her colleagues on the set, became famous.

 After the cancellation of Tómbola, Marchante continued her career on national channels, collaborating as an expert in politics and current affairs in programs such as Como la vida (2003–2004), on Antena 3, or on Telecinco in Día a día (2004), by María Teresa Campos, TNT (2004–2007), by Jordi González or A tu lado (2004–2007), by Emma García.
 It also highlights the program Temporada Alta Alta of the Balearic regional channel IB3.
 In 2008, she participated in the contest Supervivientes, broadcast by Telecinco, in which she was sometimes reprimanded by other contestants due to her physical condition and her peculiar personality, especially during the group tests.
 She was the 6th expelled from the contest that would later be won by Miriam Sánchez.